FChrisF/LLCL/README.txt

   * From the LLCL to the LCL/VCL:
-    1/ remove the path for the LLCL files into the project options, or rename/delete the corresponding LLCL file (for using a standard LCL/VCL file like SysUtils for instance),
+    1/ remove the path for the LLCL files into the project options, or rename/delete the corresponding LLCL file (for using a standard LCL/VCL file like SysUtils, for instance),
     2/ if the source files of the LLCL have been used, delete the corresponding binary file(s) in the binary